OpenComputingLab/reusable-content-example/markdown_authoring.md

 </NumberedList>
 ```

 Simple tables can be described using the markdown table format.
-The table format supports alignment within columns but the alignment does not carry over to the OU-XML:
+The markdown table format supports alignment within columns but the alignment does not carry over to the OU-XML:

 ```text
 | Col 1 | Col 2         | Col 3  |